How to Study and Market Your Device

 Once you have assembled the appropriate information necessary for your Premarket Submission, you send your submission to the FDA and interact with FDA staff during review.

 User Fees: There is a user fee associated with the submission of a 510(k) or a PMA.
-For more information on user fees, please see Premarket Notification (510(k)) Review Fees and PMA Review Fees respectively.
+For more information on user fees, please see the current MDUFA User Fees.

 eCopy: Premarket submissions must include an electronic copy (eCopy) on a compact disc (CD), digital video disc (DVD), or a flash drive.
 For detailed information on eCopy, please see eCopy Program for Medical Device Submissions.